Disclosures

 prospectus for a complete listing of the principal risks.

 9Portfolio characteristics are subject to change.
 The holdings presented may not represent the entire portfolio.
-For a complete listing of portfolio holdings review the most recent Annual Report, Semi-Annual Report, or Form N-Q.
+For a complete listing of portfolio holdings review the most recent Annual Report, Semi-Annual Report, or Form N-Port.

 The Fund generally uses Global Industry Classification Standard (“GICS”) as developed by Morgan Stanley Capital International and Standard & Poor’s Corporation to determine industry classification.
 GICS presents industry classification as a series of levels (i.e. sector, industry group, industry, and sub-industry).
 Allocations shown are at the Industry Group level except for the following industry groups which have been combined as indicated: Technology: Software & Services, Technology Hardware & Equipment, Semiconductors & Semiconductor Equipment; Pharmaceutical & Health Care: Pharmaceuticals, Biotechnology & Life Sciences, Health Care Equipment & Services.
 Allocations shown are at the sub-industry level for Real Estate securities.
 Non-Real Estate securities are shown at the industry group level.
 The Advisor may reclassify a company into an entirely different industry if it believes that the GICS classification for a specific company does not accurately describe the company.
 Industry Group weightings are subject to change.